 This recipe works best when you use a meaty tomato like a Roma.
 They are not quite as juicy as a slicer, so they cook down to a “jammy” consistency more easily.

-Next, put them in your slow cooker, add the lemon juice, brown sugar, salt, and spices and let it all cook on high all day or overnight.
-It will take somewhere between twelve and fifteen hours for the tomatoes to cook down to a thick, sticky jam, depending on your slow cooker.
+Next, put them in your slow cooker, add the lemon juice, brown sugar, salt, and spices, and let them all cook on high all day or overnight.
+Depending on your slow cooker, It will take somewhere between twelve and fifteen hours for the tomatoes to cook down to a thick, sticky consistency.
 Your whole house will smell amazing while it cooks.

 The spices you choose are up to you.
-Typically, this combination of cinnamon, ginger, and cloves, along with brown sugar and lemon or lime juice, is pretty common.
-I have seen cumin, red pepper flakes, and jalapenos used, too.
+This combination of cinnamon, ginger, and cloves, with brown sugar and lemon or lime juice, is common.
+I have also seen cumin, red pepper flakes, and jalapenos.

 Some cooks use vinegar instead of lemon or lime juice.
-The jam does need a certain amount of acidity to balance the amount of sugar used.
+You need a certain amount of acidity to balance of sugar used.
 This recipe does not make a large batch, so you can experiment to find your favorite combo.

 Watch the tomatoes closely toward the last two hours because the mixture can burn when the liquid evaporates.
 I may or may not be speaking from experience. 😆

-Now Put The Yummy Jam Into Jars And Get It Ready To Store For Another Day
+Put The Yummy Tomato Jam Into Jars To Store For Another Day

 This batch cooked down to 4 half-pint jars (after I got done sampling.)
 Put the jam in glass canning jars with a flat and a sealing ring you have hand-tightened snugly.

 You can stop at this stage and put the jars in your refrigerator.
 The jam will be good to eat now and for about two weeks.
-If you want to store it in your freezer, leave a little bit of extra space in the jar because the jam will expand as it freezes.
+If you want to store it in your freezer, leave some extra space in the jar because the jam will expand as it freezes.
 It will keep in your deep freeze for about a year.

-If your freezer space is limited, the jam will be shelf-stable for a year or more by giving it a simple hot water bath treatment.
+If your freezer space is limited, the jam will be shelf-stable for a year or more in a simple hot water bath treatment.
 Bring a large pot of water to a boil.
-The water needs to be deep enough to cover the top of each jar by an inch or more.
+The water must be deep enough to cover the top of each jar by an inch or more.
 We have hard water, so I add about a tablespoon of vinegar to the pot.
 That way, lime doesn’t form on the jars.

 Carefully lower the jars into the boiling water with a canning jar lifter.
 You can find one in the kitchen gadget department.
 You need one to get a good grip on the jars.
 They are not expensive and will probably last a lifetime.